dodona-edu/judge-java/README.md

 ### Test files

-As mentioned, test files can be pure JUnit test files, including all features in the latest JUnit (I especially recommend Parameterized).
+As mentioned, test files can be pure JUnit test files, including all features in JUnit 4 (I especially recommend Parameterized).
 Some extras are available though:

-- By importing `dodona.junit.TabTitle` in your exercise, you can set the title of the tab in dodona for this test (each test in TestSuite will produce on tab).
+- By importing `dodona.junit.TabTitle` in your exercise, you can set the title of the tab in dodona for this test (each test in TestSuite will produce one tab).
 Just add the `@TabTitle("Some Title")` annotation to your test class.
 - `dodona.junit.MessageWriter` is a JUnit test rule.
 By using `@Rule public MessageWriter out = new MessageWriter();` in your test class, you can write to `out` as if it were `System.out` (it's actually a `PrintWriter`, not a `PrintStream`, but they share most methods).
 Whatever you write to it in a test will be visible to the students if that test fails.
 Useful for e.g. printing the input matrices to a matrix multiplication exercise test, along with the expected and generated outputs.